deepayan/nhanes-postgres/README.md

 # Building

-Build the docker image using
+Build the docker image using (but see below for the version using `time`)

 ```
 docker build --progress plain --shm-size=1024M --platform=linux/amd64 --tag nhanes-postgres -f Container/Dockerfile .